oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Update3 use case

-The Update3 use case demonstrates deploying an updated image with an updated application to the running [Update1 use case](#update1-use-case) domain, and initiating a rolling restart of this domain.
+The Update3 use case demonstrates deploying an an updated WebLogic application to the running [Update1 use case](#update1-use-case) domain using an updated Docker image.

-In the use case, we will create an image `model-in-image:WLS-v2` that is similar to the currently active `model-in-image:WLS-v1` image, but with with the following updates:
+In the use case, we will:

+ - Create an image `model-in-image:WLS-v2` that is similar to the currently active `model-in-image:WLS-v1` image, but with with the following updates:
    - An updated web application `v2` at the `myapp-v2` directory path within the WDT application archive instead of `myapp-v1`.
    - An updated model YAML within the image that points to the new web application path.

-We will then apply an updated domain resource that references the new image while still referencing the original [Update1 use case](#update1-use-case) case secrets and model ConfigMap.
-Once the domain resource is applied, we expect the operator to:
+ - Apply an updated domain resource that references the new image while still referencing the original [Update1 use case](#update1-use-case) case secrets and model ConfigMap.

+Once the updated domain resource is applied, we expect the operator to:

  - Rerun the introspector job and generate a new domain home based on the new model.
  - Restart the domain's administration server pod so that it loads the new image and new domain home.
  - Roll the domain's cluster servers one at a time so that they each load the new image, new domain home, and revised application.